How business assets count for financial aid

 How to calculate business net worth

-By FAFSA’s guidance, the net worth of a business is calculated by taking tangible assets owned by the business and subtracting debt against those tangible assets.
+The net worth of a business is calculated by taking tangible assets owned by the business and subtracting debt against those tangible assets.
 Examples of tangible assets would be:

 • Property owned by the business